SnappJS/snapp/README.md

 ## Project Structure & Kit

 ### Installation
-**Note: You install this once globally - you do not need to install for every project**

 ```bash
 npm install -g snapp-kit
 ```

+**Note: If you do not want to install globally, You can Install per project as a Dev Dependency:**

 **Read more about snapp-kit on:**
 - [GitHub](https://github.com/kigemmanuel/Snapp/tree/main/snapp-kit)